The Fifth Wave Institute

 Team

-For now, it’s just me - Mélina Magdelénat.
-I am a graduate from the University of Oxford, taking a break from academia to build The Fifth Wave before embarking on a doctoral journey.
-My research interests lie at the intersection of masculinity and affective education - I’m fascinated by how men learn to care, how different societies teach them to care, and how we can design better paths for young men into caregiving roles.
+TFWI was founded in September of 2025 by Mélina Magdelénat.
+A graduate from the University of Oxford, her research interests lie at the intersection of masculinity and affective education - how men learn to care, how different societies teach them to care, and how we can design better paths for young men into caregiving roles.

-The Fifth Wave Institute is currently forming its first team of writers to provide a wide variety of perspectives on care and reach a broad diversity of actors in the space.
+The Fifth Wave Institute is currently onboarding its first team of writers.
 If you’re a student, graduate or early career researcher and you’d like to write for us, don’t hesitate to get in touch!

 Get involved